Dianne Feinstein

-Born in San Francisco, Feinstein graduated from Stanford University in 1955.
-In the 1960s, she worked in local government in San Francisco.
-Feinstein was elected to the San Francisco Board of Supervisors in 1969.
-She served as the board's first female president in 1978, during which time the assassinations of Mayor George Moscone and City Supervisor Harvey Milk by Dan White drew national attention.
+A San Francisco native, Feinstein graduated from Stanford University in 1955.
+She was elected to the San Francisco Board of Supervisors in 1969 and immediately became the board's first female president upon her appointment in 1970.
+In 1978, during a third stint as the board's president, the assassinations of Mayor George Moscone and City Supervisor Harvey Milk drew national attention.
 Feinstein succeeded Moscone as mayor and became the first woman to serve in that position.
 During her tenure, she led the renovation of the city's cable car system and oversaw the 1984 Democratic National Convention.
-Despite a failed recall attempt in 1983, Feinstein was a very popular mayor and was named the most effective mayor in the country by City & State in 1987.
+Despite a recall attempt in 1983, Feinstein was a popular mayor and was named the most effective mayor in the country by City & State in 1987.

-After losing a race for governor in 1990, Feinstein won a 1992 special election to the U.S. Senate.
-The special election was triggered by the resignation of Pete Wilson, who defeated her in the 1990 gubernatorial election.
-Despite being elected on the same ballot as her peer Barbara Boxer, Feinstein became California's first female U.S. senator, as she was elected in a special election and sworn in before Boxer.
-She became the state's senior senator when Alan Cranston retired in January 1993.
-Feinstein has been reelected five times and in the 2012 election received 7.86 million votes, the most popular votes in any U.S. Senate election in history.
+After losing a race for governor in 1990, Feinstein was elected to the U.S. Senate in a 1992 special election.
+In November 1992, she became California's first female U.S. senator; shortly afterward, she became the state's senior senator when Alan Cranston retired in January 1993.
+Feinstein was reelected five times.
+In the 2012 election, she received 7.86 million votes, which was, until 2024, the most popular votes received by any U.S. Senate candidate in history.

-Feinstein authored the 1994 Federal Assault Weapons Ban, which expired in 2004.
-She introduced a new assault weapons bill in 2013 that failed to pass.
-Feinstein is the first woman to have chaired the Senate Rules Committee and the Senate Intelligence Committee, and the first woman to have presided over a U.S. presidential inauguration.
-She was the ranking member of the Senate Judiciary Committee from 2017 to 2021 and had chaired the International Narcotics Control Caucus from 2009 to 2015.
+As a senator, Feinstein authored the 1994 Federal Assault Weapons Ban, was the first woman to chair the Senate Rules Committee and the Senate Intelligence Committee, and was the first woman to preside over a U.S. presidential inauguration.
+She chaired the Senate Intelligence Committee from 2009 to 2015 and was the ranking member of the Senate Judiciary Committee from 2017 to 2021.